p0dalirius/smbclient-ng/README.md

 - [x] `lrmdir`: Removes a local directory.
 - [x] `ls`: List the contents of the current remote working directory.
 - [x] `mkdir`: Creates a new remote directory.
+- [x] `module`: Loads a specific module for additional functionalities.
 - [x] `put`: Put a local file to a remote directory. (`put -r` to recursively upload a local directory to remote).
 - [x] `rm`: Removes a remote file.
 - [x] `rmdir`: Removes a local directory.